 - Click the System tab to see data about System attributes.

 - Two pop-ups allow selection of an attribute category and then the attribute within that category.
-If unsure, use documentation to find which category an attribute belongs.
+If unsure, use documentation to find the category to whichan attribute belongs.

-- The current default - this is where the default value is edited.
-As this is a 'boolean' attribute (tick-box, yes/no), the choices are 'true' or 'false' (lowercase).
+- The current default—this is where the default value is edited.
+As this is a 'boolean' attribute (tick-box, yes/no), the choices are 'true' or 'false' (lowercase, case-sensitive).

 - A short description, derived from aTbRef, is provided for each System attribute to help identify its purpose.